llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 ```

 The main compiler is `llvm-tblgen`, but there are others specific to
-sub-projects.
+sub-projects of LLVM.
 For example `clang-tblgen` and `lldb-tblgen`.
-The only difference
+The only
-is the backends included in each one, the language is the same.
+difference is the backends included in each one, the language is the same.

 You might take your register definitions and produce C++ code to initialise them
 in some kind of bootloader.
 Perhaps you also document it and produce a diagram